skillrepos/cspaces-intro/labs.md

 ![Installing GitLens](./images/spaces23.png?raw=true "Installing GitLens")

 5. After this, you'll have new icons in the Activity Bar related to GitLens.
-If you select a line in an editor, you can see information next to it about the commit in Git that led to it.
+If you open open one of the .yaml files from the project in the editor and select a line, you can see information next to it about the commit in Git that led to it.
 And hovering over it gives you more information.

 ![GitLens in use](./images/spaces24.png?raw=true "GitLens in use")